 John is speaking at the MASIC conference on Consent During Childbirth Post-Montgomery on 28th November 2019 and regularly writes on this issue in medical journals.

 Experience & Expertise

-There is a large crossover between clinical negligence and other personal injury cases.
-John is regularly instructed in seven-figure PI claims including those arising out of road traffic accidents and accidents at work.
+There is a large crossover between clinical negligence and other personal injury claims and John is regularly instructed in seven figure PI claims including those arising out of road traffic accidents and accidents at work.